 His philosophy was an outworking of his own being.
 And his experiences; it was not a purely rationalistic endeavor as we tend to view philosophy in the modern era.
 In fact, it was anything but that – it wasn’t that it was irrational.
 Nothing could be further from the truth.

 In reality, it was suprarational.
 We moderns are trapped in a rationalistic matrix, which is why we are so miserable.
 If there is any hope for us, we must become familiar with and understand the concept behind the little known world of suprarational thought.

 Please do not proceed with this post unless you have read the previous two posts (post 42 and post 43), for Parmenides’ philosophy arose organically and naturally out of his mystical experiences and his poetry.
-If Parmenides were alive today, he would be ridiculed and dismissed by the Academy.
+The Academy would mock and dismiss Parmenides if he were still alive today.
 But yet if philosophies derived by such origins are nonsensical, why have they endured and why do they continue to be discussed by scholars?

 As mentioned in post 42, the heart of Parmenides’ philosophy lies in his poem, which is his only extant work.
 After arriving at the heart of the earth – Hades – the goddess instructs him:

 “Suitable it is that thou should learn all things, the unshaken heart of persuasive truth, as well as the opinions of mortals in which is no true belief at all.”-I, 28-30

 It is time for Parmenides to be instructed in “all things.”
 Immediately, there is a delineation between true and false ways; there are two paths that we can go by.
 The true path is deemed “the unshakable heart of persuasive truth” and the false merely as “the opinions of mortals in which is no true belief at all.”
 The word “unshakable” implies absolute truth: eternal, immortal, and immutable.